 A leader with the heart to serve is a leader who asks what they can do for others and not what others can do for them.

-They don’t see themselves as superior and they value every member of their team and everything they do with the good of their customers AND employees.
+They don’t see themselves as superior, and they value every member of their team and everything they do for the good of their customers and employees.

 Bare Escentuals’ Leslie Blodgett

 The former CEO and now executive chairman of beauty giant Bare Escentuals, Leslie Blodgett, is an awesome example of a leader with a serving heart.